Want a free personalized recommendation for your software stack?Get yours

 What is the GetResponse API?

-The GetResponse API is a public REST interface to campaigns, contacts, segments, and automation workflows.
+The GetResponse API is a public REST interface to core records, settings, and activity data.
 Auth method is documented on the official API reference.
 No official SDK was detected, so most teams hit it directly with HTTP clients.

 For agent workflows specifically, the community MCP server is usually less code than the REST API.
 The API still wins for scheduled jobs, dashboards, and anything outside an LLM-driven flow.